 To be sure, this isn’t always the case.
 The world of sugaring is certainly full of truly wealthy people.
 But, if you get a sense that someone’s profile is more gold-painted than 24k, follow your gut feeling.
 You may also try getting more information by:

 - Asking follow-up questions.
-Remember that in sugar dating, the relationship needs to be mutually beneficial.
+Remember that in sugar dating, the relationship needs to be reciprocal and beneficial to both of you.
 So it’s perfectly fine to ask a potential match how they would be able to meet your needs.
 If they can’t be specific in their answers, it’s probably best to keep it moving.

 - Arranging a date while keeping your expectations low.
 Maybe you’re on the fence about whether a sugar daddy is really as wealthy as they say they are and you want to get a first-hand look.
 It’s perfectly okay to move forward with arranging an in-person meeting.
 Just keep your expectations low and don’t commit to anything until you’re sure they’re not a salt daddy.